 Contact the Belleville Illinois based St. Clair County Community Action Agency.
 This is one of the leading non-profits in the area.
-Counselors may be able to help you with apply for programs that provide financial assistance, and they are definitely a great place to learn about your options and various programs.
+Counselors may be able to help you with apply for programs that provide financial assistance, and they are definitely a great place to learn about your options.
 Among some of the services they may be able to help you with include:

 Call the community action agency at (618) 277-6790.

-Urban League has offices in the county and region.
+Urban League has offices in the county, Belleville IL and region.
 The agency operates nationally as well and they focus on assisting the unemployed, working poor, and less fortunate, regardless of their race.
 Several assistance programs and referrals may be offered in St. Clair County.
 Some of the resources include:

 Food and nutrition programs from Operation Food Search.
 Supporting the metro area, the hunger prevention hotline run by this agency assistance thousands of families per month.
 Services include referrals to pantries, government resources, and SNAP food stamps, among other resources.
 More on Operation Food Search programs.

 Agencies for rent and security deposit assistance - Several non-profits can help low income families with an eviction notice.
 The Saint Clair organizations will help clients apply for government grants, and also offer case management.
 In some cases, a loan may be issued for paying back rent, and the agencies also offer shelter and placement into transitional housing.
 Find more rental assistance in St. Clair County.

 Social services from Belleville Salvation Army can be called upon in a crisis.
 Many different types of programs are available.
 They offer after school care for kids as well as Christmas toys and school supplies.
 There are also basic needs available, as wide ranging as free food, clothing, and vouchers for various household supplies.
 Or get free school uniforms or clothes in St. Clair County IL.